SimYiSY/App_Reviews_NLP/ReadMe.md

     - Test Data f1 weighted score: 0.944
     - MCC Score: 0.907
     - Kappa Score: 0.906

+**Model Remarks**
+- From the misclassified post we can see the some comments are rated wrongly if we were to just look at the reviews directly.
+- Foreign languages that are not English(e.g malay) is present in the data, which is difficult for the model to predict.

 ### Limitations
 - The data set is mostly collected in the month of August and September, which means the model is able to predict this period better, but not in predicting past data.